Stratus51/tokio_examples/README.md

 client, it waits for messages that it prints in its stdout.

 ### line_sending_client
 Tries to connect to a server.
+On success:
-On success sends a message to the server and closes the socket.
+- Sends a message to the server and
+- Closes the socket.

+### line_periodic_ping_client
+Tries to connect to a server.
+On success:
+- Waits 5 seconds
+- Sends a message to the server every seconds.

 Documentation
 ============================================